Mitigating Risk in Farmland Investments

 One of the prime advantages of farmland is its ability to store value and appreciate over time.

-Unlike stocks which depend upon the underlying business’s ability to perform, farmland’s value depends upon the demand for food and the amount of land available to grow that food.
+Unlike stocks, which depend upon the underlying business’s ability to perform, farmland’s value depends upon the demand for food and the amount of land available to grow that food.

 As the world’s population increases and the amount of arable land decreases, land assets should grow in value.

-This can be complicated in the case of volatile farmland prices.
-If the greater farmland market is doing well, but in one area there are no buyers, a landowner could have to wait a long time to find liquidity.
+And it can be complicated in farmland markets.
+If the greater market is doing well, but the buyer pool is limited in a given area, a landowner could face a long wait to find liquidity.
 Further, selling a farm can be a tedious and complex task on your own.

 Learn more about how investing in farmland works through AcreTrader.